usysrc/usysrc.dev/content/posts/cpu.md

 This will output something like: PC IR 1 0x00 2 0x00 3 0x00

 Great!
-Now our machine finally does…nothing.
+Now our machine finally does... nothing.

-Fetch operands
+## Fetch operands

 In order to implement operands we need to introduce a new fetch function into our program: